StarOfService/carbon/docs/patches.md

 ## Patches
 Patches are used on a package installation stage in order to apply custom changes, which are not expected by a package developer.

-Besides obvious benefits of limitless mofidication of a Kubernetes manifests, this feature may be used as a key factor for separation of areas of responsibility between developers and infrastructure team.
+Besides obvious benefits of limitless modifications of Kubernetes manifests, this feature may be used as a key factor for separation of areas of responsibility between developers and infrastructure team.
 Now developers may omit some infrastructure-specific fields, which will be filled by CI platform during the installation.

 Carbon supports two standards of patches:
 - Merge Patch, RFC7386